-Our previous reports on this project included a multistate robust design occupancy analysis in order to estimate local extinction and colonization probabilities (Lanier and Blakesley 2015 and 2016, MacKenzie et al. 2009).
+Some of our previous reports on this project included a multistate robust design occupancy analysis, which estimated local extinction and colonization probabilities (Lanier and Blakesley 2015 and 2016, MacKenzie et al. 2009).
 We chose to not include that analysis in this report.
-The parameters of extinction and colonization probability that the multistate robust design model estimates describe the dynamics that drive changes in occupancy.
-Given the stability in occupancy as shown by the multistate model, and the longevity and high degree of philopatry exhibited by MSO (i.e. limited "turnover" of sites), the dynamic parameters of extinction and colonization probabilities were not very informative.
+On their own, the dynamic parameters of extinction and colonization probability do not offer much more insight into the population than the occupancy estimates that we provide in this report.
 However, these dynamic parameters could be used in conjunction with habitat and climate covariates in future analyses to determine what drives colonization and local extinction.
-We do not yet have those covariates, so we felt that fitting the multistate robust design model to the data again this year would be fruitless.
+We are currently developing this analysis and look forward to sharing its results.

 With each subsequent year, we amass more valuable data on MSO occupancy.
-This rich dataset is capable of much more than simple trend analysis as prescribed by the Recovery Plan.
+This rich dataset is capable of much more than trend analysis as prescribed by the Recovery Plan.
 Some potential directions we believe would be of interest to the MSO Recovery Team and land managers within the MSO range include: